costoffreedom/costoffreedom-book/book/opening:freedom/freedom-to-vs-freedom-from.md

-# '"Freedom To" vs. "Freedom From"'
+# "Freedom To" vs. "Freedom From"

 <p>Unlike Bassel Khartabil, the cost to me, personally, of my
 free-knowledge work has been cheap.
 I have not paid with my